DiploDatos/VisionPorComputadoras/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/cudnn/v7.0:/opt/cuda/9.0/lib64
 ```

+Update changes:

+`$ source ~/.bashrc`

 The tensorflow version that you should install depends on you Cuda and Cudnn version.
-For example for Cuda 8.0 with Cudnn 6.0 we should install the following version:
+For example for Cuda 9.0 with Cudnn 7.0 we should install the following version:
 `$ pip install tensorflow-gpu==1.5`

 -------------------------------------------